 When the rotation number is rational, the closed invariant curve contains a pair of cycles, one of which is stable, while the other is a saddle.
 The invariant curve itself is the union of the unstable manifolds of the saddle orbit with the stable periodic orbit.
-Let us finally consider a few additional aspects of the transition from the equilibrium to a phase-locked invariant curve.
+Let us finally consider a few additional aspects of the transition from the equilibrium to a phaselocked invariant curve.
 Figure 3 shows part of the chart of dynamical modes containing the 3:20 resonance tongue.
 It is well-known that the resonance tongues in piecewise-smooth systems are bounded by border-collision fold bifurcation curves.
-In Fig. 3 such curves are denoted as $N+^{\rm C}$.
-As one can see from from the figure, the bifurcation boundaries $N+^{\rm C}$ are supported by
+In Fig. 3 such curves are denoted as $N{+}^{\rm C}$ .
+As one can see from from the figure, the bifurcation boundaries $N{+}^{\rm C}$ are supported by the curve $N{\varphi}^{C}$ in the codimension two points A and B. In the points of the segment AB a pair of cycles (stable and saddle) softly arise from the equilibrium point.
+These cycles are situated on the closed invariant curve.
+The diagrams in the Fig. 2 show that the typical size of the invariant curve (its "diameter") grows linearly from zero as the system moves away from the bifurcation point.

 Fig. 3.
-Part of the chart of the dynamical modes near the 3:20. $N+^{\rm C}$ are the border-collision fold bifurcation curves.
-A and B are codimension two points in which the curves $N+^{\rm C}$ are supported by the line $N{\varphi}^{\rm C}$.
+Part of the chart of the dynamical modes near the 3:20. $N+^C$ are the border-collision fold bifurcation curves.
+A and B are codimension two points in which the curves $N+^C$ are supported by the line $N{\varphi}^C$ .
 At the transition across the segment AB saddle and stable cycles situated on the closed invariant curve are born from an equilibrium point.